sshin23/sshin23.github.io/README.md

 julia> ShinIO.deploy()
 ```

 That's it!
-If you encounter any issues or have any questions, please report an [issue](https://github.com/sshin23/sshin23.github.io/issues).
+If you encounter any issues, please [report an issue](https://github.com/sshin23/sshin23.github.io/issues).